-As an international student, whether you want to study data science in Australia, food science or any other discipline, Australia offers a wide range of courses for you.
+As an international student, whether you want to study data science in Australia, food science or any other discipline, Australia offers you a wide range of courses.

-If you are looking to study science in Australia, then there are many courses and degrees available in different science disciplines like marine biology, chemistry, physics and nanotechnology.
+If you want to study science in Australia, many courses and degrees are available in different science disciplines.
+These include marine biology, chemistry, physics and nanotechnology.

 Three Qualification Levels